 Would any reputable well-run business start a multi-million pound project without presenting to its board a comprehensive business plan?
 Our judgement is that the answer is no; and yet that is precisely what this council appear to have done.

 A public body has a duty to make rational decisions and not decisions based on assumptions; decisions should be rooted in evidence.
 And yet to date the council has not evaluated potential demand for a new theatre, or produced a business plan.
-With £4.2m having been spent on designing the Civic Complex project, and with the threat of a loan of £72m needed to build it, we are wondering why these crucial, evidence-based materials have not been produced to steer decisions. £4.2m spent and according to William Benson, Chief Executive of Tunbridge Wells Borough Council, the business plan is “on its way”.
+With £5.0m having been spent on designing the Civic Complex project, and with the threat of it costing over £90m to build it, we are wondering why these crucial, evidence-based materials have not been produced to steer decisions.

 Councillors making decisions in the public interest should look at the available information and evidence and reach a considered view in light of their powers and duties.
 The problem comes when critical information, like a business plan, has not even been produced yet.